World Association of Theoretical and Computational Chemists

 The World Association of Theoretical and Computational Chemists (WATOC) is a scholarly association founded in 1982 "in order to encourage the development and application of theoretical methods" in chemistry, particularly theoretical chemistry and computational chemistry.
 It was originally called the World Association of Theoretical Organic Chemists, but was later renamed the World Association of Theoretically Oriented Chemists, and in 2005 renamed once more to the World Association of Theoretical and Computational Chemists.

 Conferences

 WATOC organizes a triennial world congress with over 1,000 participants in last years.

 Awards

-The association awards two yearly medals: the Schrödinger Medal to "outstanding theoretical and computational chemist", and the Dirac Medal to "outstanding theoretical and computational chemist under the age of 40".
+The association awards two yearly medals: the Schrödinger Medal to one "outstanding theoretical and computational chemist", and the Dirac Medal to one "outstanding theoretical and computational chemist under the age of 40".